Although it is mainly focused on teenage stories, it is a genre that has been gaining more and more space in the mainstream audience

 Episodes: 1 season | 13 episodes

-When the apathetic Mizutani Shizuku is sent to deliver some workbooks to Yoshida Haru, who has not been coming to school due to a fight on the first day, the two end up getting very close to each other.
+When the apathetic Mizutani Shizuku is sent to deliver some booklets to Yoshida Haru, who has not been going to school due to a fight on the first day, the two end up getting very close to each other.

-As the episodes go by and we get to know the two, a beautiful story of friendship (and why not love?) blossoms between the two, addressing topics such as difficulty in relating to other people and even with oneself.
+As the episodes go by and we get to know the two, a beautiful story of friendship (and why not love?) blossoms between them, addressing themes such as difficulty in relating to others and even to oneself.

 Episodes: 3 seasons | 70 episodes

-Another classic of shoujo anime, we follow the story of Sakura, a 10-year-old girl who, after opening a mysterious book, spreads 52 magic cards throughout her city.
-With that, she needs to transform into a young warrior hunter and capture the cards again, before they cause more destruction.
+Another classic of shoujo animes, we follow the story of Sakura, a 10-year-old girl who, after opening a mysterious book, spreads 52 magical cards throughout her city.
+With that, she needs to transform into a young warrior hunter and capture the cards again before they cause more destruction.

-The anime has gained several sequels and other derivative works over the years.
-But the original still pays to be watched not only by those who like the genre, but also by those who like more classic animations.
+The anime has gained several continuations and other derivative works over the years.
+However, the original is still worth watching not only for those who like the genre but also for those who enjoy more classic animations.

 Available: Crunchyroll